Part IIA project guide

 Field project (GD5)

 Students must attend timetabled sessions all day on Mondays, and all afternoon on Wednesdays and Thursdays, thereby clashing with sets P1 and P2.
 For field projects, the timetabled sessions add up to approximately 16 hours per week, and the time which a student is expected to work independently is correspondingly reduced.
-NB Places on GD5 are only available for students who qualify for the Civil, Structural and Environmental Engineering Area who have completed the Surveying ExA (as a primary or secondary EA).
+NB Places on GD5 are only available for students who qualify for the Civil Engineering Area who have completed the Surveying ExA (as a primary or secondary EA).

 Multidisciplinary projects (GM1/GM2)